-Rafael A. Salas Muriel, PhD in psychology, explains in this article, from a neuropsychological perspective, what schizophrenia is, its symptoms, types, and how clinical neuropsychology and neuropsychological rehabilitation can contribute to the treatment of this clinical condition, as well as improve the quality of life for those who suffer from it.
+On the occasion of World Schizophrenia Day, Doctor of Psychology Rafael A. Salas Muriel presents in this article, from a neuropsychological perspective, what schizophrenia is, its symptoms, types and how clinical neuropsychology and neuropsychological rehabilitation can contribute to the treatment of this clinical condition, as well as improve the quality of life of those who suffer from it.

 What is schizophrenia?

-Schizophrenia is a chronic and serious mental disorder that affects millions of people worldwide.
-It is characterized by a combination of psychotic symptoms such as hallucinations and delusions, along with cognitive dysfunctions and problems in social functioning.
-This disorder can cause significant impairment in a person’s ability to function well in daily life, as well as for the family and friends surrounding the individual.
+Schizophrenia is a mental disorder that is often chronic and severe, affecting millions of people worldwide.
+It is characterized by a combination of psychotic symptoms, such as hallucinations and delusions, along with cognitive dysfunctions and problems in social functioning.
+This disorder can cause significant impairment in the person’s ability to function well in daily life, as well as for the family members and close associates who surround the individual.

-One of the most prominent aspects of schizophrenia is the psychotic symptoms, which can include visual or auditory hallucinations (American Psychiatric Association, 2022) where the person perceives stimuli that do not exist in reality, and delusions, which are false or irrational beliefs that persist despite contrary evidence.
-These symptoms can be highly incapacitating and confusing, both for the person experiencing them and for their environment.
+One of the most prominent aspects of schizophrenia is the psychotic symptoms, which can include visual or auditory hallucinations (American Psychiatric Association, 2022), in which the person perceives stimuli that do not exist in reality, and delusions, which are false or irrational beliefs that persist despite contrary evidence.
+These symptoms can be very disabling and confusing, both for the person experiencing them and for their environment.

-In addition to psychotic symptoms, schizophrenia is also associated with a series of cognitive dysfunctions, such as memory impairment, attentional disturbances, and executive dysfunction.
-These issues can hinder a person’s ability to process information, make decisions, and carry out daily tasks effectively.
-Later on, we will examine in detail what these symptoms consist of.
+In addition to psychotic symptoms, schizophrenia is also associated with a range of cognitive dysfunctions, such as memory impairment, attention disturbances and executive dysfunction.
+These problems can hinder the person’s ability to process information, make decisions and carry out everyday tasks effectively.
+We will look in more detail later at what these symptoms consist of.

-Social functioning is also affected by schizophrenia.
-Difficulties in maintaining interpersonal relationships, participating in social activities, and fulfilling work or academic responsibilities are common among those with this disorder (Belloch et al., 2020).
-This can lead to social isolation and a deterioration in the quality of life.
+Social functioning is also affected in schizophrenia.
+Difficulties in maintaining interpersonal relationships, participating in social activities and meeting work or academic responsibilities are common among those who suffer from this disorder (Belloch et al., 2020).
+This can lead to social isolation and a decline in quality of life.

-Although the exact cause of schizophrenia is still unknown, it is believed to be the result of a combination of genetic, biological, and environmental factors (Gejman and Sanders, 2012).
-Imbalances in neurotransmitters such as dopamine and serotonin in the brain have also been linked to schizophrenia, as well as certain structural alterations at the neurological level (Ramírez-Jirano et al., 2019).
+Although the exact cause of schizophrenia is not yet fully known, it is estimated that it results from a combination of genetic, biological and environmental factors (Gejman and Sanders, 2012).
+Imbalances in neurotransmitters such as dopamine and serotonin in the brain have also been linked to schizophrenia, as well as certain structural neurological alterations (Ramírez-Jirano et al., 2019).

-As for its treatment, it generally involves multiple professionals in a multidisciplinary approach.
-On one hand, there is pharmacological treatment, which usually consists of antipsychotic medication, along with psychological therapy, social support, and neuropsychological intervention.
-Medications can help control psychotic symptoms, while therapy can assist the person in learning to manage symptoms, improve their social skills, and regain a certain level of functionality.
+With regard to its treatment, it generally involves several professionals in a multidisciplinary setting.
+On the one hand, there is pharmacological treatment, which usually consists of antipsychotics, together with psychological therapy, social support and neuropsychological intervention.
+Medications can help control psychotic symptoms, while therapy can help the person learn to manage symptoms, improve social skills and regain a certain degree of functionality.

-However, it is important to highlight that schizophrenia is a complex disorder and treatment may vary according to the individual needs of each person.
-The support of family, friends, and mental health professionals also plays a crucial role in the recovery and management process of the illness.
+However, it is important to emphasize that schizophrenia is a complex disorder and that treatment may vary according to the individual needs of each person.
+The support of family, friends and mental health professionals also plays a crucial role in the recovery and management process of the illness.

 Types of schizophrenia

-Traditionally, schizophrenia has been classified into several subtypes based on the predominant symptoms presented by the affected individuals.
-One of the most common subtypes is paranoid schizophrenia, where delusions and hallucinations are prominent, usually of a persecutory or grandiose nature.
-People with this subtype often have a better prognosis and clinical course compared to other subtypes.
+Traditionally, schizophrenia has been classified into several subtypes according to the predominant symptoms presented by the affected person.
+One of the most common subtypes is paranoid schizophrenia, where delusions and hallucinations are prominent, generally of a persecutory or grandiose nature.
+People with this subtype tend to have a better prognosis and clinical course compared to other subtypes.

 Another important subtype is disorganized schizophrenia, characterized by incoherent speech and behavior, as well as flattened or inappropriate affect.
-Individuals with this subtype may have difficulties in carrying out daily activities and maintaining significant social relationships due to the lack of organization in their thinking and behavior.
+People with this subtype may have difficulty performing everyday activities and maintaining meaningful social relationships due to the lack of organization in their thinking and behavior.

-There is also catatonic schizophrenia, which is characterized by the presence of abnormal motor symptoms such as muscular rigidity, immobility, or excessive agitation.
-People with this subtype may display a variety of strange and repetitive behaviors, such as unusual postures or purposeless repetitive movements.
-Although less common nowadays due to advances in treatment, catatonic schizophrenia can present a high degree of complexity in clinical management and requires specialized interventions.
+There is also catatonic schizophrenia, which is characterized by the presence of abnormal motor symptoms, such as muscle rigidity, immobility or excessive agitation.
+People with this subtype may display a variety of strange and repetitive behaviors, such as unusual postures or repetitive movements without apparent purpose.
+Although less common today due to advances in treatment, catatonic schizophrenia can present a high degree of complexity in clinical management and requires specialized interventions.

-On the other hand, there is undifferentiated schizophrenia, a term used to describe cases in which symptoms do not meet clear criteria for any specific subtype of schizophrenia.
-In these cases, clinical presentation may be variable and does not fit a distinctive profile.
+On the other hand is undifferentiated schizophrenia, a term used to describe cases in which the symptoms do not meet clear criteria for any specific subtype of schizophrenia.
+In these cases, the clinical presentation may be variable and does not fit a distinctive profile.

-Lastly, unspecified schizophrenia is used when the clinical presentation does not clearly match any of the established subtypes of schizophrenia, but still meets the general diagnostic criteria for the disorder.
-This category is used when available information is not sufficient for a more specific diagnosis or when symptoms are atypical or fluctuating.
+Finally, unspecified schizophrenia is used when the clinical presentation does not clearly match any of the established subtypes of schizophrenia, but still meets the general diagnostic criteria for the disorder.
+This category is used when the available information is insufficient to make a more specific diagnosis or when the symptoms are atypical or fluctuating.

-However, it is also necessary to note that current nosological systems (DSM-5-TR and ICD-11) advocate for not differentiating between these types and indicate a single typology where there may be a predominance of certain characteristics (Valle, 2020).
+However, it should also be noted that current nosological systems (DSM-5-TR and ICD-11) advocate not differentiating between these types, and point to a single typology where there may be a predominance of one characteristic or another (Valle, 2020).

 Neuropsychological symptoms of schizophrenia